 For example, let’s expand the actors and movies example so that actors have a skill, and the quality of a movie depends on the skill of the actors in it.
 In turn, the fame of an actor depends on the quality of the movies in which he or she has appeared.
 We have created a mutual dependence of actors on movies which is hard to represent in a purely functional style.
 We can capture it in Figaro using the following code:

+import com.cra.figaro.library.compound.
+CPD

+import com.cra.figaro.language._

 class Actor {